koalamer/conust/README.md

 The input for the encoding must be a numeric string.
 It need not be integer, floating point numbers are accepted as well.
 The input can be in a base bewtween 2 and 36.
 If the input has a base higher than 10, and contains letters, those must be lower cased.

-The encoded version might be 2 to 4 characters longer than the original, but on the other hand the transformation tries to save some space by ommitting the trailing zeros of the integral part of the number, and the leading zeros of the fractional part.
+The encoded version might be a few characters longer than the original, but on the other hand the transformation only keeps the significant section of the number, removing all trailing and heading zeros.
-In case your numbers are such that they cannot benefit from this optimization, you might want to convert your numbers to a higher base before encoding, to make them shorter.
-There is a FloatConverter included in this library to help you with that, if you want to convert floating point numbers.
-For integers there is the strconv.FormatInt function to help you.

-The way the numbers are transformed imposes limitations on what can be converted: the integral part of the number cannot be more than 35 digits long, and the fractional part cannot have more than 35 leading zeros.
-This still allows insanely large numbers, so it shouldn't be a problem.

-## FloatConverter

-The bundled FloatConverter is able to base convert float64 numbers.
-Integers are no problem, but fractional numbers might be represented in another base with a long (or even endless) series of fractional digits.
-For this reason you can specify what precision the converted value should retain.
-The default is to keep enough fractional digits in the new base to ensure the precision equivalent of 3 decimal digits (0.001 precision)

 ## Conust for other languages